-When we are distracted our heart is not awake to God; we are not attending to our part in the prayer, and tend to feel that we are wasting our time.
+When we are distracted it seems that our heart is not awake to God; that we are not praying.
+We tend to feel that we are wasting our time.
 Teresa of Jesus speaks of 'the afflictions of many people who practise prayer, and their complaints of interior trials.
 They become depressed and their health declines.
 They even abandon prayer altogether' (Interior Castle, IV.1).

 She knew what it was like from personal experience: 'Whenever I entered the oratory I used to feel so depressed that I had to summon up all my courage to make myself pray at all' (Life, 8.7).